Cohort default rates are more than just numbers to a college and university.

 4) The best results are gained from a joint effort between your school and your service provider.

 We often recommend “teaming up to prevent defaults,” and it turns out to be very good advice.
 Schools that utilize the full functionality of Borrower Connect – phone, mail and email campaigns every month, along with our calls and emails – are achieving greater results.
-That joint effort includes monthly meetings with Valerie or Julie to talk about strategies, results and brainstorming new ideas.
+That joint effort includes monthly meetings with an account manager to talk about strategies, results and brainstorming new ideas.

 5) In order to achieve your goals, your institution must be willing to dedicate resources.